flaviovdf/spiderpig/README.rst

     * Different Schedulers
         * BFS (Snowball)
-           * Greedy attempt of crawling everythin
+           * Greedy attempt of crawling everything
         * Random Walks
            * Limited by a maximum number of steps
            * Damping factor (stop probability)
            * Doing random jumps is hard on online social networks.
 Some id generation is necessary.
 It is easy to extend the crawler for this.
         * EGO Networks crawls
            * (neighbors, neighbors of neighbors, neighbors of neighbors of neighbors, etc)
+           * Basically, a pruned BFS

+    * Caching
+        * Some walkers revist node (such as random walk).
+Caching aliviates requests to servers in these cases

 Since metropolis hasting performs as good as basic random walks with posterior correction we decided to implement only random walks.